megantiet/Hello_World/README.md

 ### **Who is BTS?**
 ![BTS Map of the Soul 7 Jacket Shoot](https://ibighit.com/bts/images/bts/profile/profile-kv-m.png)

 BTS, also know as Bangtan Sonyeondan, is a 7-member Korean boy band that debuted on June 13th, 2013 under BigHit.
 To this day, they have released 4 Korean albums and 4 Japanese albums.
 Their 2018-2019 Love Yourself World Tour was attended by 1.02 million fans, grossing $196.4 million.
+Their most recent single released, [Dynamite](https://www.youtube.com/watch?v=gdZLi9oWNZg) is their first song sung in all English which came out on August 20, 2020.

 ### **Members**
 ![RM:Map of the Soul 7 JacketShoot](https://ibighit.com/bts/images/bts/discography/map_of_the_soul-7/vyJ6tAUrwYZJVQ8F83ja4IXd.jpg)